sirix

 or use the following dependencies in your Maven or Gradle project.

-SirixDB uses Java 21, thus you need an up-to-date Gradle (if you want to work on SirixDB) and an IDE (for instance IntelliJ or Eclipse).
+SirixDB uses Java 22, thus you need an up-to-date Gradle (if you want to work on SirixDB) or simply use the gradle wrapper and an IDE (for instance IntelliJ or Eclipse).
 Also make sure to use the provided Gradle wrapper.

 Maven artifacts